AdobeDocs/experience-manager-cloud-service.en/help/assets/content-credentials.md

 1. Land on Assets View, using the link - [Assets View](https://experience.adobe.com/#/assets) and selecting the right repository.
 1. Click **Assets**, enter a folder, and select the desired asset.
 1. Click **Details** and select `Cr pin` from the rightmost pane.
 The Content Credentials tab displays the following information about the asset.
-    1. **Generated Image:** Date and time of asset creation.
+    1. **Generated Image:** Date and time in which Content Credentials was applied.
-    1. **Content Summary:** Indicates whether the asset is partially or completely generated by AI.
+    1. **Content Summary:** Indicates whether the asset is partially or completely generated by AI, or how it was edited.
     ![content credentials](/help/assets/assets/content-credentials1.png)
-    1. **Process:** Details the application, device, and AI tool (such as Adobe Firefly) used to generate the asset, as well as any changes made postgeneration.
+    1. **Process:** Details the application, device, and AI tool (such as Adobe Firefly) used to generate the asset, as well as changes made subsequently.
     ![process](/help/assets/assets/CR-Process.png)
     1. **About this Content Credentials:** Name of the issuer along with the date and time of issuance.
     ![issuer](/help/assets/assets/CR-issuer.png)